simonpedrogonzalez/pyscan/README.md

     )
 ```

-Removes the burden of instantiating in Python the `pyscan.WPoint` for each data point, which can be slow in larger datasets.
+Removes the burden of instantiating in Python the `pyscan.WPoint` for each data point, which can be slow for larger datasets.

 ## Area-Limited Max Convex Subgrid Scan